 Canada is one of the worlds most "hyper-diverse" countries in the world; a term referring to the wide array of different home country sources of immigration.
 This is a large, growing, complex, fragmented and important consumer segment calling for the attention of marketers.
 The book "Migration Nation" (Environics Research Group, Brown and Cheng) provides important recommendations to help guide today's marketers who wish to immerse in the diverse.
-Here are three form a list of several "nuggets" in the book.
+Here are three "nuggets" selected from the book's long list of marketing "nuggets".